Site logo

 #6: The Dutch Warmblood ($10,000-$75,000)

-The Dutch warmblood is an attractive breed of horse from the Groningen and Gelderlander lineages.
+The Dutch warmblood, from the Groningen and Gelderlander lineages, is an attractive horse breed.
 Breeders fine-tuned the two bloodlines to produce the high-endurance, more athletic Dutch warmblood for dressage and showjumping contests.

-There are three types of Dutch warmbloods: the harness horse, the sports horse, and the working horse.
-Working Dutch warmbloods are the most common.
+Dutch warmbloods come in three types: the harness horse, the sports horse, and the working horse.
+The working Dutch warmbloods are the most common.

 Dutch warmblood horse prices start at $10,000 in many markets but can be as high as $$75,000 given that breed’s rarity.